 What is expected of me?

-You’ll have a good understanding of Maths and Science and enjoy solving complex problems related to circuit design, construction and fault diagnosis.
+You’ll have a flare at both Maths and Science and enjoy solving complex problems related to circuit design, construction and fault diagnosis.

 Full commitment to attendance is required.
 You’ll need to be able to work independently and as part of a team and are expected to abide by the college code of conduct.